 Christine A. Carron, Ad E

-Ms. Carron also acts as defence counsel in major class actions.
-She has represented clients in parliamentary commissions on the adoption and amendment of Quebec’s privacy legislation for the private sector and participated in the consultation process for Quebec’s legislation on new technologies.
+Ms. Carron has also represented clients in parliamentary commissions on the adoption and amendment of Quebec’s privacy legislation for the private sector and participated in the consultation process for Quebec’s legislation on new technologies.

-Ms. Carron is chair of our Canadian Pro Bono Committee.
+Ms. Carron is chair of Pro Bono Québec and our Canadian Pro Bono Committee.

 Year of call

 B.A., University of Michigan, 1972

 - “L’importance de l’arrêt Vivendi c Dell’Aniello pour l’administration de la preuve au fond dans le cadre d’un recours collectif,” Montreal, March 20, 2014.

 - “The World in One: Developing and Implementing a Global Privacy / Data Protection Compliance Strategy,” 2013 IAPP Canada Privacy Symposium, Toronto, May 2013.

 - “Negotiating the Global Privacy Maze: Preventing and Responding to Privacy Breaches,” Professional Liability Underwriting Society, November 2013.